Monitoring

 3. Click the Requests tab

-From here, you can see all incoming requests at a glance.
-Requests that returned a 5xx error are highlighted so you can spot failures immediately.
+The list shows all incoming requests.
+Forte highlights requests that returned a 5xx error so you can find failures quickly.

 Try it yourself